comprna/SUPPA/README.md

   - **FL**: Alternative First (AF) and Last (AL) exons (generates both)

 - **-b** | **--boundary**: [S,V]
-        - Boundary type.
+        - Boundary type (only used for local AS events).
 Options: S -- Strict (Default) V -- Variable

 - **-t** | **--threshold**: THRESHOLD
-        - Variability treshold (Default: 10nt).
+        - Variability treshold (Default: 10nt.
+Only used forlocal AS events).
 In case of strict boundaries this argument is ignored

-- **-l**  | **--exon-length**: defines the number of nucleotides to display in the output GTF.
+- **-l**  | **--exon-length**: (only used for local AS events).
+Defines the number of nucleotides to display in the output GTF.
 (Default: 100 nt)

 - **-p**  | **--pool-genes**: pools together into a composite gene those transcripts overlapping in the same strand that share at least one splice site.